tschatzl/tschatzl.github.io/_posts/2021-11-15-heap-regions-x-large.md

 ![Allocation destination based on region size](/assets/20211115-xlarge-regions-allocation.png)

-The figure above shows the Java heap as set of regions at the bottom, and several kinds of objects with different sizes that are about to be allocated into these free regions (white areas): small objects like `A` may be allocated at any place in a region, half a region size objects like `B` are allocated as separate, single objects in a region, and objects of type `C` that are larger than a region (humongous), can only be allocated in contiguous sets of regions.
+The figure above shows the Java heap as set of regions at the bottom, and several kinds of objects with different sizes that are about to be allocated into these free regions (white areas): small objects like `A` may be allocated at any place in a region, more than half a region sized (humongous) objects like `B` are allocated as separate, single objects in a region.
+Similarly, humongous objects of type `C` that are larger than a region, can only be allocated in contiguous sets of regions.

 This implementation choice for humongous object allocation can cause problems:
   * fragmentation/waste at the end of regions.
 Unfortunately in practice it is common that the payload data of these large objects are 2^n sized.
 Adding the Hotspot object header causes total object size to just go over a region size, wasting almost completely empty regions in many cases.
 E.g. even if a complete Java object is one byte larger than a single region, it takes up **two** regions on the heap.